 2, rue Gerhard Mercator, B.P.
-1443

-The auditor provides independent review of the financial statements of the Fund and all Sub-Funds once a year.
+1443 L-1014 Luxembourg, Grand Duchy of Luxembourg The auditor provides independent review of the financial statements of the Fund and all Sub-Funds once a year.
 The auditor is appointed annually at the annual general meeting of Shareholders.